preshing/junction/README.md

 ## Rules and Behavior

-A Junction map is a lot like a big array of `std::atomic<>` variables, where the key is an index into the array, stores use `memory_order_release`, and loads use `memory_order_consume`.
+A Junction map is a lot like a big array of `std::atomic<>` variables, where the key is an index into the array.
+More precisely:

-More precisely, the following rules apply to Junction's Linear, LeapFrog and Grampa maps:

-* All of their member functions, together with their `Mutator` member functions, are atomic with respect to each other, so you can safely call them from any thread without mutual exclusion.
+* All of a Junction map's member functions, together with its `Mutator` member functions, are atomic with respect to each other, so you can safely call them from any thread without mutual exclusion.
 * If an `insert` [happens before](http://preshing.com/20130702/the-happens-before-relation/) a `get` with the same key, the `get` will return the value it inserted, except if another operation changes the value in between.
 Any [synchronizing operation](http://preshing.com/20130823/the-synchronizes-with-relation/) will establish this relationship.
-* `insert` is a [release](http://preshing.com/20120913/acquire-and-release-semantics/) operation and `get` is a [consume](http://preshing.com/20140709/the-purpose-of-memory_order_consume-in-cpp11/) operation, so you can safely pass non-atomic information between threads using a pointer.
+* For Linear, LeapFrog and Grampa maps, `insert` is a [release](http://preshing.com/20120913/acquire-and-release-semantics/) operation and `get` is a [consume](http://preshing.com/20140709/the-purpose-of-memory_order_consume-in-cpp11/) operation, so you can safely pass non-atomic information between threads using a pointer.
+For Crude maps, all operations are relaxed.
 * In the current version, you must not insert while concurrently using an `Iterator`.

 ## Feedback